 The economic growth in China is a huge driver of the luxury goods market and demand for high-quality products increases correspondingly – there are more international brands entering this space than ever before!
-In 2021 alone, sales revenue of leather luxury goods reached US$8 541 billion.
+In 2023 alone, sales revenue of leather luxury goods reached US$9 billion!
 More young generations purchase fashion and the importance of social media for customers has increased with their tastes expressed in expressing themselves through purchasing high-end items.

-China Leather Goods market potentials
+China Leather Goods Market Overview

 Comparing both domestic production and imported foreign products, China itself is an enormous exporter of leather goods worldwide generating 25% of the annual global leather production.
 China’s leather industry is well-known for heavy skin made for manufacturing belts, straps, and soles, as well as light leather used for shoes, bags, and jackets.

-Bags & Leather Goods Consumption in China
+Bags & leather goods consumption in China

 Customer purchase factors include design and materials, as well as brands.
 Among those buyers, 68% of them collect at least a handbag once every other season and 36% even purchase one per season.

-Additionally, shoppers aged from 18-44 who search for information on fashion leather goods before purchasing have a correlated high transaction rate.
-Considering this customer group is the primary target in this category, diverse digital presence, and corresponding marketing would bring your brands more publicity and help strengthen your brand image.
+Additionally, shoppers aged 18-44 who search for information on fashion leather goods before purchasing have a correlated high transaction rate.
+Considering this customer group is the primary target in this category, a diverse digital presence, and corresponding marketing would bring your brand more publicity and help strengthen your brand image.

-Leather Goods Segment on the Chinese market
+Leather goods segments in the Chinese market

 Biggest market share: Leather Bag